Bisrad/Bootstrap-Advanced_study/ReadMe.md

 # BootStrap-Advanced_study

-Practice project in using bootstrap to explore documentation and build a Page strictly using the Bootstrap Grid, Components, and Utilities.
+Practice project using bootstrap to explore documentation and build a webpage strictly using the Bootstrap Grid, Components, and Utilities.
 Also a Study in implementing working Form Modal to capture user data such as: Name, Unique Details, and Payment.

 ### Author: Bisraddesign (Brad Thompson)